corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * 1.0.1 Better thumbnail
 * 1.0.2 Fix filename misspelling
 * 1.1.0 Switch to entire-file override for 00_planet_classes.txt
-* 2.0.0 Updated for Stellaris version 3.1.* "Lem" - no changes what the mod does, just integrated the underlying game changes
+* 2.0.0 Updated for Stellaris version 3.1.* "Lem" - no changes to what the mod does, just integrated the underlying game changes

 ## Source Code